 Enter an Athens, Ga. company started by a group of fraternity brothers, Classic City Cotton.

 SUMMARIES OF OPINIONS

-Published Monday, May 11, 2015
+Published Monday, June 15, 2015

 Please note: Opinion summaries are prepared by the Public Information Office for the general public and news media.
 Summaries are not prepared for every opinion released by the Court, but only for those cases considered of great public interest.
 Opinion summaries are not to be considered as official opinions of the Court.
 The full opinions are available on the Supreme Court website at www.gasupreme.us .